 - the responsibility of the physical therapist in relation to informed consent is included in professional standards, codes of conduct and ethical principles

-Documentation — is the process of recording of all aspects of patient/client care/management including the results of the initial examination/assessment and evaluation, diagnosis, prognosis, plan of care/intervention/treatment, interventions/treatment, response to interventions/treatment, changes in patient/client status relative to the interventions/treatment, re-examination, and discharge/discontinuation of intervention and other patient/client management activities.
+Documentation — is the process of recording of all aspects of patient/client care/management including the results of the initial examination/assessment, evaluation, diagnosis, prognosis/plan, intervention/treatment, response to intervention/ treatment, changes in patient/client status relative to the intervention/treatment, re-examination, and discharge/discontinuation of intervention and other patient/client management activities.
+5

-Informed consent — is a decision to participate in assessment, treatment or research, taken by a competent individual who has received the necessary information; who has adequately understood the information; and who, after considering the information, has arrived at a decision without having been subjected to coercion, undue influence or inducement, or intimidation.
-Informed consent is based on the principle that competent individuals are entitled to choose freely whether to participate in assessment, treatment or research.
-Informed consent protects the individual's freedom of choice and respects the individual's autonomy.
-In order to obtain the valid consent of patients for assessment, treatment or participation in research, they must be informed of all potential and significant risks, benefits and likely outcomes of treatment, taking into account their age, emotional state and cognitive ability, to allow valid/informed consent to be given.
+Informed consent — is a decision to participate in examination/assessment, intervention/treatment or research, taken by a competent individual who has received the necessary information; who has adequately understood the information; and who, after considering the information, has arrived at a decision without having been subjected to coercion, undue influence or inducement, or intimidation.
+Informed consent is based on the principle that competent individuals are entitled to choose freely whether to participate in examination/assessment, intervention/treatment or research.
+Informed consent protects the individual's freedom of choice and respects the individual's autonomy.2 In order to obtain the valid consent of patients for examination/assessment, intervention/treatment or participation in research, they must be informed of all potential and significant risks, benefits and likely outcomes of intervention/treatment, taking into account their age, emotional state and cognitive ability, to allow valid/informed consent to be given.
+1, 3